Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

-Non-Hermiticity enters via the ``imbalance parameter" $x= \frac{s-s^*}{s+s^*}$ which is real for PT symmetry.
+Non-Hermiticity enters via the ``imbalance parameter", $x= \frac{s-s^*}{s+s^*}$, which is real for $\mathcal{PT}$ symmetry.
 The gain/loss can be modeled as $|s| > 0$, which drives the charge inflow/outflow.
 The positive $\text{Im}(s)$ acts as gain (particle creation), while negative $\text{Im}(s)$ acts as loss or absorption.

 For the three-resonator system, one could make $s(x^1)$ piecewise constant across the three spatial ``sites", (for instance $s(x^1) = s_0$ for $|x^1| <a/3$, and varying the couplings via gradients), which mimic a lattice.
-However, for simplicity, one can take $s$ homogeneous and constant.
+However, for simplicity, one could take $s$ to be homogeneous and constant.

-For capturing the photonic EPs, we can study different scales.
-First, for $|s| < M \approx \sqrt{3/\lambda}$, which is the critical mass scale from the potential, we have the PT-unbroken phase.
+For capturing the photonic EPs, we can then study different scales in the system.
+First, for $|s| < M \approx \sqrt{3/\lambda}$, which is the critical mass scale from the potential, we have the $\mathcal{PT}$-unbroken phase.
 In this case, real bulk solutions exist, where $\phi$ and the metric are real and the null energy condition is satisfied.
 Also, the boundary spectrum (QNMs of $\phi$) has real frequencies $\omega_n$, which are dual to stable photonic modes.
-The Dyson map (similarity transform to a Hermitian Hamiltonian) corresponds to a complexified bulk $U(1)$ gauge shift $A_M \to A_M + i \alpha \partial_M \log \eta$, mapping to a unitary theory.
+The Dyson map which corresponds to a complexified bulk $U(1)$ gauge shift $A_M \to A_M + i \alpha \partial_M \log \eta$ maps it to a unitary theory.

 Second, at the EP transition $(|s| = M)$, the eigenvalues coalesce and the QNMs branch into complex conjugates.
-In the bulk, the scalar decouples as there is no backreaction; the metric remains real, but the Hessian of the free energy has a zero eigenvalue, corresponding to marginal stability.
+In the bulk, the scalar decouples as there is no backreaction.
+The metric remains real, but the Hessian of the free energy which has a zero eigenvalue, corresponds to marginal stability.
 This is the holographic EP, where boundary eigenvectors (operator modes) merge, analogous to the three-resonator coalescence at critical coupling.